It’s finally happened:

-That caused an imbalance in my tank that allowed hair algae (as well as multiple other types of algae) to bloom.
+That caused a nutrient imbalance in my tank that allowed hair algae (as well as multiple other types of algae) to bloom.

-I added multiple things to my tank to help combat the problem, but only after doing a number of things to help address the root cause of the hair algae.
+I added algae eaters to my tank to help combat the problem, but only got rid of it after doing a number of things to help address the root cause of the hair algae growth.

 Luckly, though, there is a hungry army out there waiting to devour the hair algae in your tank.

 No matter what size aquarium and what water conditions you have, something on this list will work for you.